deer dance

 What is Shishiodori (Shishiodori)?

-Shishiodori is a folk performing art that has been passed down mainly in the areas of the Date and Nanbu domains during the Edo period, and is performed by dancers wearing deer heads and covering their upper bodies with cloth.
+Shishiodori (deer dance)is a folk art that has been passed down mainly in the Date and Nanbu domains during the Edo period.
+In it, dancers wear deer-shaped heads and cover their upper bodies with cloth while performing the dance.

 There are many theories about its origin, including one that it was a memorial service for slain deer, and another that it was a game that imitated the deer playing in the mountains and fields, but the details are unknown